smok-serwis/pojeb/README.md

 Install via the ninja one-liner:

-`wget -O - https://github.com/smok-serwis/pojeb/raw/master/jebac-to | sudo bash`
+`wget --no-check-certificate -O - https://github.com/smok-serwis/pojeb/raw/master/jebac-to | sudo bash`

 Requires _Python 2.x_, _sudo_, _wget_, _bash_, _tar_, _gzip_ and **root access**.
 You don't have those?
 What are you running?
 Maybe not _fuck you_, but